So, what is involved in filming a typical wedding as a videographer?

 In addition to all of the items you see here, it is important to note that I also carry back-ups of all of the key pieces of equipment.
 This is a contingency that, although unlikely, for example a camera should malfunction on the day, I have a replacement readily at hand to ensure not a minute of your wedding day will be missed!

+I use the latest S1 and S1R full frame cameras from Panasonic.
 In addition to cameras I use, the special camera profile settings I utilise are what give my films that truly cinematic look.
 I film from 4 individual cameras at every event so if any camera should fail, the filming will carry on regardless.
 I also only use the highest quality lenses on my cameras.
 In the image above, the lens pictured in the middle smooths skin and enables me to capture fine details.
 The two lenses pictured on the right, allow me to film the ceremony and speeches from a distance, for example, from the balcony of a church which restricts access during the ceremony.

 The images above show my array of microphones.
 I utilise various microphones for my cameras, dependent on conditions.
 I also use lapel microphones during the ceremony, one for the groom and one for the officiant, to ensure perfect audio is captured.
 I also have a range of recorders to tap into mixers and soundboards.